Agricultural Trade Matters, May 2015

 Good outcomes are being seen for Australian agricultural producers with the entry into force of the KAFTA on 12 December 2014.
 KAFTA has eliminated tariffs across a range of agriculture commodities including raw sugar, wheat, wine, cotton seed and some horticulture products (cherries, almonds, dried grapes and chipping potatoes).

 The elimination of a 24 per cent tariff on cherries has improved opportunities for the Tasmanian cherry industry, where exports in the last export season (2014–15) totalled 247.6 tonnes (valued at almost $4 million) compared to $69,000 for the 2013–14 export season.

 The second round of tariff cuts on 1 January 2015 halved the tariff on table grapes to 24 per cent.
 Combined with the conclusion of a table grapes protocol, this has helped with the export of over 35 consignments (550 tonnes) to Korea this year.

 Beef exports from Australia to Korea now face a 34.7 per cent tariff, down from the 40 per cent tariff before KAFTA’s entry into force.
 This improves Australia’s position in the market place against our major competitor, the United States.

-More information on free trade agreements is available on the department's
+More information on free trade agreements is available on the department's website.

 Engaging with our trading partners